bigchem/transformer-cnn/README.md

 In this case, the program produces 26 random SMILES (number of non-hydrogens atoms in the molecule) starting from each atom in the original SMILES.
 For each SMILES a target property is predicted as well as influences of a particular atom to the overall property.
 The output contains:

-1. the estimated property with confidence interval.
+1. the estimated property with a confidence interval.
-2. file map.txt contains a gnuplot script to visualize the individual atoms' contributions.
+2. the file map.txt contains a gnuplot script to visualize the individual atoms' contributions.
-3. file mol.svg contains a drawing of the molecule with atoms' contributions.
+3. the file mol.svg contains a drawing of the molecule with atoms' contributions.

 For haloperidol molecule the outpus should be: